kousathanas/BayesC/README.md

 # BayesC

 ## Description
-Implementation of Bayesian penalized regression with a spike and slab prior.
+Implementation of GIBBS sampler for Bayesian penalized regression with a spike and slab prior.

 The model is
 ``y=Xb+e``

 where ``y`` is the vector of phenotypes, ``X`` is the genotype matrix, ``b`` is the vector with the SNP effect sizes and ``e`` is the error.

 ## Installation
 To install simply type in the command line:
 make